vele616/monorepo/packages/jobboard/website/content/jobs/ios-senior-software-engineer-locuslabs--HhOGx.md

 *   Include a short paragraph on your application about why you want to work for LocusLabs
 *   BS or higher in Computer Science or similar field.
-*   5 years or more of professionaliOSdevelopment experience shipping enterprise-grade software.You love WWDC.
+*   5 years or more of professional iOS development experience shipping enterprise-grade software.You love WWDC.
 *   Ability to overcome obstacles autonomously, self-motivated, “get it done” attitude.
 *   Strong verbal and written communication skills.
 We know everyone says this, but we mean it!
 We have a distributed team and rely on team members that are well organized and can effectively communicate about their work progress, roadblocks, and dependencies.